The Horton Hill hike, just an hour's drive from Calgary in Kananaskis Country isn't going…

 The Crypt Lake hike in Waterton Lakes National Park has been called the “Indiana Jones adventure of the Canadian Rockies.”
 The hike to the lake is by no means the prettiest hike in the Rockies – or even in Waterton Lakes National Park for that matter.

-The hike to Crypt Lake starts with a boat ride.
+The Crypt Lake hike starts with a boat ride

 The hike starts off with a scenic 15 minute boat ride.
 This is when it first strikes you that you won’t be alone on the trail.
 For some that will be a positive thing since this is bear country after all.
 But if you’re looking for the solitary hiking experience you won’t find it hiking to Crypt Lake unless it’s a weekday in September.